bookofproofs/bookofproofs.github.io/_sources/branches/set-theory/axiom-of-foundation.md

 Therefore, we have to determine, if we want to allow such constructions in our set theory or not.
 The additional axiom of foundation forbids such constructions.
-It was added to the original set of axioms of <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Zermelo/">Zermelo</a> by
-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Fraenkel/">Fraenkel</a> and [von Neumann](https://mathshistory.st-andrews.ac.uk/Biographies/Von_Neumann/) and helps to avoid paradoxes mentioned in the [historical development of the set theory][bookofproofs$8012], which threw mathematics in a fundamental crisis at the beginning of the 20th century.
+It was added to the original set of axioms of [Zermelo][bookofproofs$Zermelo] by [Fraenkel][bookofproofs$Fraenkel] and [von Neumann](https://mathshistory.st-andrews.ac.uk/Biographies/Von_Neumann/) and helps to avoid paradoxes mentioned in the [historical development of the set theory][bookofproofs$8012], which threw mathematics in a fundamental crisis at the beginning of the 20th century.

 ---